smontanari/jashboard/README.md

 	http://<hostname>:8001/index.html

 ### Development instance
-This is more for development purposes, that is you want to modify the code, the web styles, add a new monitor plugin, etc.
+This is more for test/development purposes, that is you want to modify the code, the web styles, add a new monitor plugin, etc. and then test your changes

 	$ cd server
 	$ bundle install